JSJ decomposition for handlebody-knots: Introduction

-The characteristic diagram $\charE$ depends only on the topology of $\ComplHK$ and is unable to differentiate handlebody-knots with homeomorphic exteriors---such examples have been constructed, for instance, in \cite{Mott:90}, \cite{IshKisMorSuz:12}, \cite{LeeLee:12}, \cite{BelPaoWan:20a}.
-We can nevertheless enhance the characteristic diagram $\charE$ by labeling each edge with the type of the corresponding annulus in $S$.
-The resulting edge-labeled diagram, denoted by $\charhk$, is called the \emph{annulus diagram} of $\pair$. $\charhk$ contains finer information; for example, $(\sphere,5_1)$ and $(\sphere,6_4)$ in the Ishii-Kishimoto-Moriuchi-Suzuki handlebody-kont table \cite{IshKisMorSuz:12} have homeomorphic exteriors but different annulus diagrams:
+Label each edge of $\charE$, based on the type of the annulus it represents.
+Then the resulting edge-labeled diagram, denoted by $\charhk$, is called the \emph{annulus diagram} of $\pair$.
+The annulus diagram contains finer information; for instance, $(\sphere,5_1)$ and $(\sphere,6_4)$ in the Ishii-Kishimoto-Moriuchi-Suzuki handlebody-kont table \cite{IshKisMorSuz:12} have homeomorphic exteriors but different annulus diagrams (Figs.\ \ref{intro:fig:ann_fiveone} and \ref{intro:fig:ann_sixfour}).
+By the definition, an essential annulus $A\subset\Compl\HK$ is non-separating if and only if $A$ is of type $2$ or of type $3$-$3$.